 This program is designed for professionals wishing to acquire new skills or to build on their current knowledge base regarding adult learning.
 The Diploma in Adult Learning and Education is particularly appropriate for those who do not want to pursue a graduate degree but are interested in developing skills and knowledge in organizing, conducting, evaluating or administering programs for adult learners.
 Typical students range from business people to government workers to healthcare professionals to community organizers to independent consultants and other professionals whose practice, in some way, includes designing and running learning experiences for adults.

 Early childhood (birth to age 9) is widely recognized as being a critically important period for establishing strong foundations for learning and wellbeing throughout life.
 Early childhood professionals thus have a tremendous responsibility in creating optimal learning environments, assessing children appropriately, and designing learning experiences to foster children’s development and learning.

 The Guidance Studies Diploma offers teachers and other professionals background information and basic skills and concepts in school guidance work.
 It is intended for those who wish to do guidance work (excluding individual and group counselling) in elementary and secondary schools.
 Those desiring a position in a school system are required to be qualified teachers.
 This program can be completed on a full or part-time basis.

 Note: The Diploma in Guidance Studies is not a graduate program.

 This Health Education program is designed for educators currently working in health education programs in school and non-school settings.
-Applicants should have at least two years work experience and may choose a program emphasis on education in either school or non-school settings.
+Applicants may choose a program emphasis on education in either school or non-school settings.

 This Diploma may incorporate the Certificate in Health and Wellness.